The Emotion Wheel

 It is a proven tool you can use to identify how you feel, which is the first step in regulating your emotions.
 Psychologists and therapists rely on it to help patients better understand their feelings, especially when it may be challenging to do so.

 Our version is a variation of Pastor Geoffrey Roberts' I Feel - Emotional Word Wheel, geared towards people who have limited emotional vocabulary.
-His wheel seems to have roots in Gloria Willcox's "The Feeling Wheel."
+His wheel have roots in Gloria Willcox's Feeling Wheel.

 Robert Plutchik's evolutionary theory of emotions influences most emotion wheels.
 Plutchki's "wheel of emotions" is more geared towards navigating various emotional intensities, whereas ours focuses on just labeling them.